Structures of Equality book coming summer 2026!

 All 6 situations shown below can be represented with this one structure.

-This relationship can be represented using a bar model.
+You can represent this relationship using a bar model.
 However, even when represented correctly, it’s impossible to tell if the students understand what the model represents if values, labels and equality are not included in the representation.
 With a REG, they’re required to interpret the value.

 Conclusion

 The REG structure sets students up to successfully comprehend and solve multiplication and division word problems.
-If used consistently, there is no need to revert to tips or tricks, such as step-by-step procedures or keywords.
+When you use it consistently, there’s no need for tips, tricks, or keywords.
 Students are able to represent and interpret these word problems accurately.
 Once a math story is mapped out using a SoE, their working memory is freed up to work on computation.

-Although this structure is a bit complicated at first, it’s a reading comprehension tool that eventually allows all students to access story problems with ease.
+Yes, this structure is a bit complicated at first.
+But it’s a reading comprehension tool that eventually allows all students to access story problems with ease.

 Resources: